 Ask potential speakers these qualifying questions:

-2. Can you share three concrete examples of ROI from AI projects?
+- Can you share concrete examples of outcomes from AI projects you've been involved with?

-The best AI speakers spend 4-6 hours customizing their presentation for your specific audience.
+The best AI speakers spend significant time customizing their presentation for your specific audience.
 They interview key stakeholders, research your industry's AI maturity, and incorporate relevant examples.
-This customization typically adds $5,000-$10,000 to speaking fees but dramatically increases audience satisfaction and actionable outcomes.
+This customization typically adds to speaking fees but dramatically increases audience satisfaction and actionable outcomes.

 Your 2026 event attendees will arrive with sophisticated AI knowledge and high expectations.
 They've read the headlines, attended webinars, and possibly attempted AI implementations.
 They come to your event seeking insights unavailable elsewhere: proven frameworks, detailed implementation guides, and honest assessments of what works and what doesn't.